kkapitan/homebridge-homesung/README.md

 ## Installation

 - Install homebridge - refer to their [README](https://github.com/nfarina/homebridge/blob/master/README.md) for further instructions.
-- Install the plugin using: `npm install -g --unsafe-perm homebridge-homesung`
+- Install the plugin using: `npm install -g --unsafe-perm homebridge-homesung-tv`
 - Update your configuration file - see the `config-sample.json` for reference.

 ## Configuration